CSI 4106: About me

 Together with my students, we developed pattern discovery algorithms that leverages suffix arrays and graphs, incorporating principles from statistics, information theory, and minimum description length encoding to assess and prioritize motifs.
 Additionally, we created algorithms based on multi-objective evolutionary computing to extract network expressions that represent DNA motifs.

 Recently, we have embraced deep learning to tackle a range of challenges in bioinformatics.
+We investigated how deep learning can be utilized to quantify the cell-type specificity of DNA signatures.
 One aspect of our research involved devising an encoding method for RNAs that captures information about their secondary structures.
-Furthermore, we investigated how deep learning can be utilized to quantify the cell-type specificity of DNA signatures.
+Furthermore, we constructed a generative model that employs a graph convolutional network as the encoder and an LSTM as the decoder.
+This model was further optimized using reinforcement learning techniques to enhance the efficiency of messenger RNA translation.
+Our approach holds significant promise for applications in the design of RNA vaccines.

 In 2019, I developed a course titled “Machine Learning for Bioinformatics”, which provides an introduction to machine learning theories and methods, specifically tailored for applications in biological sequence data, gene expression, genomics, and proteomics.